Has the museum brand met its maker? Are brands just a modernist vestige of 20th-century marketing? Do museums even need to bother anymore?

 Museum branding and the erosion of authority

 The postmodern movement calls into question this way of chopping up the world.
 Originating in 19th Century philosophy with Friedrich Nietzsche (who famously pointed out the increasing irrelevancy and waning authority of the church with “God is dead.”) and Søren Kierkegaard, a rebellion has been mounted against such inherited hierarchies.
 Why, they asked, must one’s conception of the world always be handed down from trusted authorities?
-These thinkers and their philosophical heirs have proposed that an individual has the power to create meaning and to decide what is personally relevant.
+These thinkers and their philosophical heirs have proposed that an individual has the power—and the right—to create meaning and to decide what is personally relevant.
 This suggests that how we give meaning to things—how we distinguish one category from another—might just be arbitrary.
 Or, it could mean that all systems are equally valid, thus giving each individual the power to create her own world of meaning and parcel it up as she sees fit.

 The authority, the curator, the author, the expert—anyone whose charge it is to create grand classifications and assign meaning—has been demoted.

-“This passage quotes a ‘certain Chinese encyclopedia’ in which it is written that ‘animals are divided into: (a) belonging to the Emperor, (b) embalmed, (c) tame, (d) sucking pigs, (e) sirens, (f) fabulous, (g) stray dogs, (h) included in the present classification, (i) frenzied, (j) innumerable, (k) drawn with a very fine camel-hair brush, (l) et cetera, (m) having just broken the water pitcher, (n) that from a long way off look like flies’.”
+I’m reminded of the preface to The Order of Things, in which Michel Foucault quotes Borges’ fictional Chinese encyclopedia classifying animals in categories like: (a) belonging to the Emperor, (b) embalmed, (c) tame, (d) sucking pigs, (e) sirens, (f) fabulous, (g) stray dogs, (h) included in the present classification, (i) frenzied, (j) innumerable, (k) drawn with a very fine camel-hair brush, (l) et cetera, (m) having just broken the water pitcher, (n) that from a long way off look like flies’.”

-In a postmodern world—the one we live in now—this typology is possible, desirable even.
 The authority, the curator, the author, the expert—anyone whose charge it is to create grand classifications and assign meaning—has been demoted.
-This is our Internet paradigm, is it not?
 The authority is now just one voice among many.
-In this 21st Century, who is to say that Borges’ list, with its amusing classifications, is not just as good as the scientific version we use with its arcane Latin designations?
+In our digital and attention-fragmented culture, this is the water we swim in.

-What does this mean for museum branding?
+So what does this mean for museum branding in 2025?

 Have we reached that place where a person can and should hold any idea about you that she likes, experience your offers just as she chooses, and make of that experience whatever she will?
-Does such freedom now reign?
+Does such freedom now exist?
 Freedom from curatorial authority, freedom from conceptual frameworks, freedom from the authority of the artist, the learned, the brand manager?

 Maybe you do need to be more than the sum of the parts of your collections, more than the object of random thoughts unmolded by concerted and coherent effort.